artsy/artsy.github.io/_posts/2015-12-09-docker-for-development.markdown

 <!-- more -->

 At Artsy, our main API aka Gravity uses MongoDB, Solr, Elasticsearch, and memcached.
 In development, we use [Mailcatcher](http://mailcatcher.me/) so we can view emails.
 When a new software engineer starts, that person studies a big Getting Started document, and spends most of a day to get everything installed and configured.
 Not only do they need to get the software installed, figuring out all of the environment variables that need to be set up can take some time too.
-While we have good documentation, it is still a tedious process.
+While we have good documentation, it is still a tedious and repetitive process that takes up the time of our new employee, and more experienced developers who need to answer questions.

-For our applications (including Gravity) which have been dockerized, getting set up consists of a one-time install of [Docker Toolbox](https://www.docker.com/docker-toolbox) followed by running
+Now that Gravity has been dockerized, getting set up consists of a one-time install of [Docker Toolbox](https://www.docker.com/docker-toolbox) followed by running

 ```bash
 docker-compose build && docker-compose up
 ```

-in the root directory of the checked-out Gravity repo.
+in the root directory of the checked-out repo.
 Here is a simplified version of our [docker-compose](https://docs.docker.com/compose/) setup.
 Because we run a web server and a delayed_job process, `docker-compose.yml` uses a `common.yml` file for shared setup:

 ```yaml
 gravity: